 Thank you for your support

-The COVID-19 Response Fund is the first activation of a regional emergency management and disaster response fund established through a partnership between the Community Foundation and the Emergency Management Alliance of Central Virginia.
-Launched with an initial gift from the Community Foundation in March 2020, the fund has grown in to $6.8 million with gifts from a cross-section of individuals, private foundations, corporations and other generous donors of the region.
+The COVID-19 Response Fund was the first activation of a regional emergency management and disaster response fund established through a partnership between the Community Foundation and the Emergency Management Alliance of Central Virginia.
+Launched with an initial gift from the Community Foundation in March 2020, the fund grew to $6.8 million with gifts from a cross-section of individuals, private foundations, corporations and other generous donors of the region.
 Many thanks to the following founding contributors that helped seed the fund: